- ERP has grown into an out of control octopus that has taken over IT.

 Options for ERP

-ERP proponents like to present the idea that there are not options to ERP.
-In fact, they go a step further, they state that there aren’t real alternatives to whatever ERP they happen to have resources they can bill for.
+ERP proponents like to present the idea that there are not options for ERP.
+They go a step further.
+They state that there aren’t real alternatives to whatever ERP they happen to have resources they can bill for.
 Then after they buy ERP, they tell their customers they don’t have options outside of buying applications from the same vendor that made the ERP system.
 Consulting companies are very good at leading companies down a restricted number of options, all of which end up benefiting the consulting company itself.

 Here is the truth, there are a large number of options to ERP systems, and furthermore to how any ERP system is used.
 Here are just a few alternatives — without getting into any specific vendor offerings.